Dorset’s Jurassic Coast World Heritage Site

 Covering 95 miles and 185 million year in the making is the UNESCO World Heritage site known as the Jurassic Coast along the coast of Dorset.

 The Jurassic Coast has everything along this geological historic coastline to explore.
-Come and experience this geological history in close up through various periods of the area’s Jurassic history over the last 185 million years.
+Come and experience its geological history in close up through various periods of the area’s Jurassic history over the last 185 million years.

 Visitors come from all over the world to see and explore this famous and dramatic coastline and to see the beautiful fossils that have been found and, of course, to go searching themselves to find their very own fossils.